Technical Education Increases in Georgia

 Lieutenant Governor Cagle believes that education shouldn’t be a “one size fits all” kind of system.
 Instead, each person should develop skills catered to their abilities.
 The college and career academies teach students the core classes while also giving them an opportunity to participate in hands-on work in fields such as nursing, engineering and car mechanics.

 Along the same lines, former Governor Sonny Perdue developed the Governor’s Office of Workforce Development in 2006 to improve Georgia’s labor force.
 From this department, the Go Build Georgia campaign was born.
 This campaign mainly focuses on educating students about the importance of developing a trade and to get rid of any negative stereotypes about being a skilled tradesman.

-In seven years the state has come a long way, with more than 25 college and career academies and over 34,000 graduates from technical colleges across the state.
+In 7 years the state has come a long way, with more than 25 college and career academies and over 34,000 graduates from technical colleges across the state.